jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 **Contrary Opinion Measures Strong Versus Weak Hands**

 A second feature of this philosophy is its ability to compare strong versus weak hands.
 Future trading is a zero sum game.
 For every long there is also a short.
 If 80% of the traders are on the long side of a market, then the remaining  20% (who are holding short position) must be well financed enough to absorb the longs held by the other 80%.

 This means further that the shorts must be well capitalized and are considered to be strong hands.
 The 80%, who are holding much smaller positions per trader, are considered to be weaker hands who will be forced to liquidate those longs on any sudden turn in prices.

+**Watch the Market's Reaction to Fundamental News**

+Watch the market's reaction to fundamental news very closely.
+The failure of prices to react to bullish news in an overbought area is a clear warning that a trun may be near.
+The first adverse news is usually enough to quickly push prices in the other direction.
+Correspondingly, the failure of prices in an oversold area (under 25%) to react to bearish news can be taken as  a warning that all the bad news ha been fully discounted in the current low price.

+**Combine Contrarian Opinion with Other Technical Tools**

+##INVESTOR SENTIMENT READINGS

+Each weekend Barron's includes in its Market Laboratory section a set of numbers under the heading "Investor Sentiment Readings."
+In that space, four different investor polls are included to gauge the degree of bullishness and bearishness in the stock market.
+Too much bullishness is bad, Too much bearishness is good.

+##INVESTOR INTELLIGENCE NUMBERS

+##Chapter 11.
+Point and Figure Charting